Happy Purim! These traditional hamantaschen will be the star of your celebration this Purim. They are truly irresistible.

 - If the dough looks dry, add a little water around the outside ring before forming the corners.
-It will help them stick together.
+It will help the corners stick together.

-Check out the recipe below and have a great Purim!
+Check out the recipe below and have a happy Purim!

 Traditional HamantaschenCourse: Dessert, Holiday Recipe, PurimCuisine: DessertDifficulty: Medium